-▲ To start the webcam from the computer Start screen, type c, and then select CyberLink YouCam from the list of applications.
+To start the webcam from the computer Start screen, type cyberlink, and then select CyberLink YouCam from the list of apps.

-For details about using the webcam go to Help and Support.
-From the Start screen, type h, and then select Help and Support.
+For details about using the webcam, go to Help and Support.
+On the Start screen, type help, and then select Help and Support. from the list of apps.